soundeffects/transformations_and_gaze_prediction/docs/thesis.typ

 #let department = "School of Computing"
 #let title = "DIGITAL IMAGE TRANSFORMATIONS DEGRADE GAZE PREDICTION ACCURACY"
 #let abstract = [
   Using saccadic fixation points collected on images and digital transformations of those images, we show that common transformations--including cropping, rotation, contrast adjustment, and noise--degrade prediction accuracy for state-of-the-art gaze fixation prediction models.
-We fail to find any generalizable heuristics which indicate the degradation of prediction accuracy for image transformations; the only known way to confirm an arbitrary transformation has caused a degradation in prediction accuracy is to collect real gaze distribution data on transformed images.
+We fail to find any heuristics which indicate the degradation of prediction accuracy for arbitrary image transformations.
+Our work emphasizes the need for more varied training data for gaze prediction models.
 ]
 #let committee_chair = "Rogelio Cardona-Rivera"
 #let committee_second = "Paul Rosen"